CS-3035-2025/cs-3035-2025.github.io/en_CA/pages/CS3035-fall-2025-course-activities.md

 ## Instructors

-This year the course is being co-taught by three instructors:
+This year the course is being co-taught by two instructors:
  - Scott Bateman
  - Cole Campbell